ipapi-is/ip_to_hosting/README.md

 # IP to Hosting

-This package allows you to check whether an IP address belongs to a hosting provider.
+This package allows you to check whether an IP address belongs to a hosting provider or not.
 In case the IP address can be successfully linked to a hosting provider (datacenter), this module will return the meta information for the hosting provider.

 If the IP address does not belong to a hosting provider, the response will be `null`.